-Limber Pine is primarily valued in the landscape for its ornamental globe-shaped form.
-It has attractive bluish-green evergreen foliage.
-The needles are highly ornamental and remain bluish-green throughout the winter.
-The shaggy gray bark adds an interesting dimension to the landscape.
+Whitebark Pine is primarily valued in the landscape for its ornamental globe-shaped form.
+It has bluish-green evergreen foliage.
+The needles remain bluish-green throughout the winter.
+The shaggy silver bark is extremely showy and adds significant winter interest.